 Roofing including roof space

 Repair category 2

-Notes The roof covering was seen to be original and was showing some signs of wear and tear with some loose and chipped slates noted.
-Some staining was noted to some timbers in the roof void area.
-The situation should be monitored to ensure no repairs are required.
+Notes The roof covering was seen to be original and was showing some signs of wear and tear with some loose, lifted and chipped slates noted.
+Staining and signs of water ingress were also noted within the roof void area.

 Rainwater fittings

 Repair category 1

-Notes We would highlight that it was not raining heavily at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Some cracked and worn masonry was noted requiring repair/maintenance.
+Notes Some cracked and worn masonry was noted requiring repairs.